-THIS AGREEMENT is made on 16th April 2025 by FirstMark Advertising & Marketing Lusaka in the Republic of Zambia herein after called “THE LANDLORD”
+THIS AGREEMENT is made on the ………………day of ………………………2025 by FirstMark Advertising & Marketing Lusaka in the Republic of Zambia herein after called “THE LANDLORD”

 AND

-INDO Zambia Bank Lusaka In the Republic of Zambia aforesaid herein after “THE TENANT”
+INDO Zambia Bank Limited, a Bank incorporated under the companies act No. 10 of 2017 and registered as a commercial Bank under the Banking and Financial services act No. 7 of 2017 of the Laws of Zambia and having its registered office at Stands No.1213/1214, Corner of Great East Road and Addis Ababa Drive, Lusaka in the Lusaka Province of the Republic Zambia aforesaid herein after “THE TENANT”

 WHEREAS

-INDO Zambia Bank is interested in renting FirstMark Advertising Sites for advertising.
+INDO Zambia Bank Limited is interested in renting FirstMark Advertising Sites for advertising.

 FirstMark is agreeable to the site/s being used as adverting space.

-INDO Zambia Bank and FirstMark have agreed to enter in to this agreement in order to record and clarify their relationship and to regulate their future relationship on the terms and conditions stated hereinafter.
+INDO Zambia Bank Limited and FirstMark have agreed to enter in to this agreement in order to record and clarify their relationship and to regulate their future relationship on the terms and conditions stated hereinafter.

 WHEREBY IT IS AGREED as follows: